sanyahegde/consulting-assistant/README.md

 #  Case Study Chatbot – AI-Powered Interview Practice

 This project is an AI-driven **consulting case interview simulator** designed to **replace the need for a live interviewer**.
-It guides users through a full consulting-style case using step-by-step prompts, charts, and dynamic GPT-4 feedback — making it ideal for students, candidates, or professionals preparing for consulting interviews **on their own**.
+It guides users through a full consulting-style case using step-by-step prompts, charts, and feedback — making it ideal for students, candidates, or professionals preparing for consulting interviews **on their own**.

 ---